good-loop/doc/pages/policy/ethical-policy.md

 * A draft ethical assessment is circulated internally -- first to the staff member who raised the issue, and then to a general channel -- before being presented to the Board for a final decision based on this policy.
 This is to allow anyone who feels that the case has not properly been put, to present it better.
 * Previous assessments to be kept on record and used as non-binding examples, to help produce consistent policy.
 * A company is not considered unethical if it is average or above for its sector, and the sector is not intrinsically harmful.
-* PR that over-sells is common and not grounds for blocking a company.
-That said, fraudulent or harmful PR could be grounds for considering a company unethical.
-* A company's actions count for far more than it’s intentions and PR statements.
+* A company's actions count for far more than it's intentions and PR statements.
 Intentions and PR statements should not be counted, except as backed up by actions or legally binding commitments.
+* Advertising campaigns themselves must also be ethical.
+Fraudulent, misogynistic, or harmful PR are grounds for considering a company unethical.
 * If working with a company is judged to be unethical, then the company will decline further work and minimise existing work, though the company does not have to renege on existing agreements.

 ## Outside Resources